tjcdev/ml-cheatsheets/MODELLING.md

 - The general idea of most boosting methods is to train predictors sequentially, each trying to correct its predecessor.
 - By far the most popular boosting methods are AdaBoost and Gradient Boost
 - AdaBoost
     - One way for a new predictor to correct its predecessor is to pay a bit more attention to the training instances that the predecessor underfitted.
-This results in new predic‐ tors focusing more and more on the hard cases.
+This results in new predictors focusing more and more on the hard cases.
 This is the technique used by AdaBoost.
 - Gradient Boosting
     - Another very popular Boosting algorithm is Gradient Boosting.17 Just like AdaBoost, Gradient Boosting works by sequentially adding predictors to an ensemble, each one correcting its predecessor.
 However, instead of tweaking the instance weights at every iteration like AdaBoost does, this method tries to fit the new predictor to the residual errors made by the previous predictor.